On the convex formulations of robust Markov decision processes: Preliminaries on robust sequential decision-making

-The goal of the decision maker in our setting is to find a policy $\pi$ to maximize the \emph{return} $R(\pi,\bm{P})$, which is defined as the infinite-horizon discounted expected sum of rewards:
+The goal of the decision maker in our setting is to find a policy $\pi$ to maximize the discounted \emph{return} $R(\pi,\bm{P})$, which is defined as the infinite-horizon discounted expected sum of rewards:

-where $(S_{t},A_{t})$ is the pair of state-action visited at time $t \in \N.$ An optimal policy can be chosen to be \emph{stationary}~\citep{puterman2014markov}, i.e., it can be represented as a map $\pi \colon \X \to \Delta(\A)$ where $\Delta(\A)$ is the simplex over the set $\A$, and the action at state $s$ is always chosen following the same probability distribution $\bm{\pi}_{s} \in \Delta(A)$.
+where $(S_{t},A_{t})$ is the pair of state-action random variables visited at time $t \in \N.$ An optimal policy can be chosen \emph{stationary}~\citep{puterman2014markov}, i.e., it can be represented as a map $\pi \colon \X \to \Delta(\A)$ where $\Delta(\A)$ is the x over the set $\A$, and the action at state $s$ is always chosen following the same probability distribution $\bm{\pi}_{s} \in \Delta(A)$.
 There also always exists an optimal \emph{deterministic} policy which assigns the entire probability mass to a single action.
 We write $\Pi$ for the set of all stationary policies: $\Pi = \left(\Delta(\A)\right)^{\X}$.
 With these notations, the goal of the decision-maker is to find a policy $\pi\opt$ that solves the following optimization program:

-For $\epsilon >0$, a policy $\pi$ is called \emph{$\epsilon$-optimal} if $R(\pi\opt,\bm{P}) - \epsilon \leq R(\pi,\bm{P}) \leq R(\pi\opt,\bm{P}).$ Note that~\eqref{eq:MDP} is not a convex optimization problem in the variable $\pi$.
-However, an optimal policy can be computed efficiently with value iteration, policy iteration, by solving a linear program~\citep{puterman2014markov}, and even by gradient descent~\citep{Bhandari2021}.
-Although these approaches have been developed mostly independently~\citep{d1960probleme,howard1960dynamic,bellman1966dynamic}, they are based on computing the fixed-point of the dynamic-programming operator associated with the MDP, called the Bellman operator.
+For $\epsilon >0$, a policy $\pi \in \Pi$ is called \emph{$\epsilon$-optimal} if $R(\pi\opt,\bm{P}) - \epsilon \leq R(\pi,\bm{P}) \leq R(\pi\opt,\bm{P}).$ Note that~\eqref{eq:MDP} is not a convex optimization problem in the variable $\pi$.
+However, an optimal policy can be computed efficiently with value iteration, with policy iteration, by solving a linear program~\citep{puterman2014markov}, and even by gradient descent~\citep{Bhandari2021}.
+Although these approaches have been developed mostly independently~\citep{d1960probleme,howard1960dynamic,bellman1966dynamic}, they are based on computing the fixed point of the dynamic programming operator associated with the MDP, called the Bellman operator.